Girls Inc. of the Pacific Northwest

 Leadership Council members — 6th-12th grade students — help us understand the rapidly changing, nuanced needs of today’s young people.
 Members serve on Leadership Council for at least one year, and work on individual and group projects, honing their skills around research, leadership, and community action.
 A variety of guest speakers from the community help youth hone their leadership and life skills, and expose youth to a variety of career paths and leadership opportunities they may not have otherwise considered.

-Girls thINC Outside the Box (GTOB)
+GIRLS thINC Outside the Box (GTOB)

 Where we work